Daniel Litowitz is the Global M&A Deputy Practice Group Leader and a partner in the Mergers & Acquisitions practice.

-- Viacom Inc. in its $30 billion merger with CBS Corporation, the separation of Viacom Inc. and CBS Corporation into two publicly traded companies, its distribution of its interest in Blockbuster Inc. through a split-off exchange offer, the sale of CNET Media Group to Red Ventures, the sale of its interest in the television network Epix to MGM Holdings Inc., the purchase and sale of various other businesses and in ongoing general corporate matters
+- Viacom Inc. in its pending $2.175 billion sale of Simon & Schuster to Penguin Random House, its $500 million sale of CNET Media Group to Red Ventures, the $30 billion merger with CBS Corporation, the separation of Viacom Inc. and CBS Corporation into two publicly traded companies, its distribution of its interest in Blockbuster Inc. through a split-off exchange offer, the purchase and sale of various other businesses and in ongoing general corporate matters

-- Bunge Limited in the pending sale of certain of its U.S. grain origination elevators to Zen-Noh Grain Corporation, its $946 million acquisition of 70% of Loders Croklaan from IOI Corporation Berhad and in ongoing general corporate matters
+- Bunge Limited in its sale of certain of its U.S. grain origination elevators to Zen-Noh Grain Corporation, its $946 million acquisition of 70% of Loders Croklaan from IOI Corporation Berhad and in ongoing general corporate matters

 - Altice USA, Inc. in the separation from Altice N.V.